mikaelpatel/Arduino-LCD/README.md

 The LCD library provides an abstract interface for LCD devices and an adapter design pattern to allow device drivers to be reused even when LCD device communication changes.
-The library includes device drivers for MAX72XX and HD44780, and adapter using GPIO, Shift Register, and TWI (PCF8574).
+The library includes device drivers for MAX72XX and HD44780, and adapter using GPIO, Shift Registers, and TWI (PCF8574).

 Version: 1.1